-Write a short essay about your topic, threading the metaphor throughout the piece.
-Think about how you can weave the metaphor throughout your writing.
+Write a short essay about your topic, threading the metaphor through the piece.
 For example, if you’re going to use the bold colors of a Picasso painting as your metaphor, you can play off your metaphor by mixing in new metaphors about canvasses, paintbrushes, color, and light.
 You can even get into museums, history, and just about any other area where art is part of the context.

 Exercise #2: Metaphor Refresh

-Choose a piece of writing that is finished but not quite polished.
-Or choose a piece that you’re currently developing.
-Try going through your journal or files where you store pieces you’ve written and see if there’s anything that could be reworked and made more enticing through the use of a metaphor.
-Review it with metaphors in mind and look for opportunities where the piece would benefit from a metaphor.
+Go through your journal or files where you store pieces you’ve written and see if there’s anything that could be reworked and made more enticing through the use of a metaphor.
 For example, metaphors often work well in place of lengthy descriptions.
 Instead of trying to describe how complex and mysterious life is, we can simply say life is a puzzle.

-Review the first exercise above (“Thread the Metaphor”) and then make a list of 25 things.
+Review the first exercise above (“Thread the Metaphor”) and then make a list of twenty-five things.
 They can be people, places, objects, and topics for discussion.
 For each item on the list, come up with a single metaphor that could represent it.
-Be open-minded as you work through the list.
+Be open minded as you work through the list.
 For example, one of your items might be child.
 If you come up with munchkin as a metaphor, you’ll discover that the child has taken on personality and specific features.
-Let the items inspire the metaphors, but then let the metaphors influence the items in return.
+Let the items on your list inspire the metaphors, but then let the metaphors influence the items in return.